 If you have "Lost" your Operation & Maintenance Manual

-Buy a New Manual Before Starting on this Adventure!!!
+Buy a New Manual Before Starting on this Head-Rebuild!

 I still have a few Manuals left For-Sale at this time,

 and I have also Included information on the Hydraulic Components.

 Strippit Super 30/40HD